alvarofpp/dataset-flights-brazil/README.md

 ## License

-This project is licensed under the CDLA-Sharing-1.0 License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the CDLA-Sharing-1.0 License - see the [LICENSE](LICENSE) file for details.